questdb/time-series-streaming-analytics-template/README.md

 ## Pre-requisites

 In order to run the ingestion scripts, you need a Github Token.
-I recommend using a token with read access to public repositories only. https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
+I recommend using a [personal token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with read access to public repositories only.

 Once you have the token, you can set is as an environment variable and it will be picked up by all the scripts (and by docker-compose for the Jupyter Notebook environment)